quattor/quattor.github.com/_posts/2013-10-25-aquilon-site.md

     the cluster, as well as the hosts.
 Clusters go through a completely different schema and build process to how hosts are built and therefore have a different archetypes.
-* `domain`: A high level grouping of hosts eg. prod
+* `domain`: A set of shared Quattor templates.
+Entities to be configured live in exactly one domain.
+A domain is currently implemented as a branch if the template-king git repository.
-* `feature`: A chunk of code for configuring a specific thing, similar to Puppet recipes.
+* `feature`: A re-useable configuration template that configures a specific thing but does not in itself describe a complete system.
+(So similar to a chef recipe.)
+A feature may be included in a personality or anywhere else that PAN template code can be included.
 * `personality`: Analogous to QWG machine types, describes the services required but not the instance (selected using plenary template information).
 * `plenary`: Template generated on the fly from an external source.
-* `sandbox`: A working area owned by a specific user and associated with a group of systems.
+* `sandbox`: A development area for making changes to (Pan) templates.
+Each sandbox must be started from a domain and hosts or clusters may be managed into the sandbox to allow for pre-deployment testing.
+Once the template code is fully tested, it must be published back to the broker and then deployed to the shared domain.
-* `service`:   ...
+* `service`: A network-based service such as DNS, DHCP, NTP, etc. Each service can have multiple instances.
+Service instances must be mapped which allows the administrator to model client hosts connecting to different instances based on location and optionally personality.

 ### Before proceeding